ST10437317/kimpillaydsportfolio/README.md

 # kimpillaydsportfolio

-All the models i have built during my honours (portfolio in progress)
+All the models i have currently built during my honours (portfolio in progress)